-Keywords are a well-known term, but if you’re new to SEO, you’re probably not sure what they are or why they’re so crucial.
-Keywords are words or phrases that individuals type into a search engine to find relevant content.
+Managing keyword terms are a commonly used and extremely powerful online marketing tool, but if you’re new to SEO, you’re probably not sure what they are or why they’re so crucial.
+Keywords are words or phrases that individuals type or speak into a search engine or Chat AI to find relevant content.

 They are an important part of your SEO strategy as they inform search engines about the content on your website.
 This means if a user searches for a product or service you offer, your website will show up on the search results page if the keywords on your site match their search.

 Keep reading to learn more about the different types of keywords and how they work.

 How Do Keywords Work?

 The keywords you choose must match the words or phrases that people use to search for online information.
 When you match your keyword terms to queries from potential customers, your ads or website will show up when people search for a product or service you offer.

 Keyword research is vital for selecting effective keywords for your SEO campaign.
 The process involves knowing the terms potential customers use when searching for a product or service and implementing them in your website or ad campaign.